 including policy, and tentative schedule are now available for

-- Activities for the Spring 2018 class are summarized here. (requires
+- Activities for the Summer 2018 class are summarized here. (requires

 Adobe Reader, free at Adobe’s